 A bi-level bar and restaurant in the heart of Wrigleyville, Mordecai offers a new destination for discerning drinkers and casual cocktail fans.
 Developed by Folkart Restaurant Management, creators of the award-winning cocktail bar Billy Sunday, Mordecai’s extensive back bar features one of the country’s largest selections of collectible vintage spirits, with a focus on rare whiskey.
 Guests can enjoy limited edition pours, classic cocktails, wine and local craft beer, ideal for game day celebrations or cocktail-fueled evenings.
 A full menu serves refined, American-inspired bar fare and grilled entrees.
+A special thank you credit to the Mordecai Brown Legacy Foundation.

 Matthias Merges is the chef and proprietor of Folkart Restaurant Management, a craft-driven hospitality group focused on operational excellence, state of the art design and a deep-seated commitment to locally sourced ingredients.
 Founded in 2010, the conceptually diverse organization includes Hyde Park neighborhood eatery A10, award-winning cocktail bar Billy Sunday, West Loop bar & restaurant Gideon Sweet, Wrigleyville destinations Lucky Dorr and Mordecai, and craft brew house Old Irving Brewing.
 A longtime contributor to Chicago’s culinary and hospitality community, Merges is deeply passionate about giving back and leveraging the industry’s resources for philanthropy.
 He is the co-founder of Pilot Light, a locally-based charity that connects chefs and teachers, using food to support effective classroom teaching and learning.